Est. 1980 Intermediate

 • Aviation - Flight control, avionics, autopilot systems

-• Space - Satellite control, launch vehicles, Mars rovers
+• Space - Satellite control, launch vehicles

 • Medical Devices - Pacemakers, radiation therapy machines